noahcoad/bigtex/README.md

 * Put a black box behind the text
 * Opacity level of the smoke background

-## Credits
+## Credits & History
 One day I was using Mac OS X on my MacBook instead of my usual Windows 7, and accidentally hit some key that did this.
 It looked nice, so I made this for Windows.
+I wrote it at about 2am before bed, used it in a couple meetings in the morning, then tidied it up and posted on github while waiting to board my flight that afternoon.
+That means it's just a simple little thing.
+It was originally bigtext, then cut the t off the end in honor of [this guy](http://en.wikipedia.org/wiki/Big_Tex).

 ## Screenshot
 ![](support/imgs/2013-04-12_2023-small.png)